 The newborn is eager to relate to whoever is available.
-The primary caretaker(s) provides the nurturing interaction with the infant necessary for survival and promotes the infant’s growth and development.
-The interaction is reciprocal, the mothering figure(s) gaining in empathic relatedness and satisfaction as the infant’s needs are satisfied.
-Despair has its origins in lapses of relatedness in the caretaker-infant relationship.
-The chapter includes illustrative case examples.
+The primary caretaker(s) provides nurturing for survival, growth and development.
+The interaction is reciprocal, the caretaker(s) gaining empathic relatedness and satisfaction as infant’s needs are satisfied.
+Despair originates in lapses of relatedness in that relationship.
+The chapter includes illustrative “case” examples.

 Subheads: The Central Paranoia with sub-subheads: The fear of disorganization; The fear of death; Dissociation of the need for tenderness with sub-sub-subheads: Preoccupation with rejection; Fear of being alone vs loneliness; Summary.